Meet our fundraisers

 Arthritis Action staff took part in the 2.6 Challenge, a fundraising campaign introduced in March 2020 in lieu of the London Marathon, which was postponed due to the coronavirus pandemic.
 Find out more about the team’s efforts.

 Arthritis is a condition that is very close to me and my family as it was something my granddad suffered with.
 I watched him slowly lose his independence and his passion for golf due to the condition.
 It became increasingly difficult watching what arthritis did to him, seeing his mobility and dexterity with his hands really go downhill.

 My granddad was from Scotland and spent a lot of his life living in Edinburgh.
 I’ve always wanted to do a marathon, so having it in Edinburgh and in my granddad’s memory just seemed like the best next step.

 At the start of the coronavirus lockdown, my training began to slow down as I knew the marathon would likely be delayed – it was originally scheduled for 24th May, 2020.
 But when I got into a rhythm of working from home I found it a really crucial part of my day.
-Keeping my runs shorter but more frequent has kept me really motivated and made sure that I keep getting out the house for fresh air and some
+Keeping my runs shorter but more frequent has kept me really motivated and made sure that I keep getting out the house for fresh air every day.

 Three Peaks Challenge, Yorkshire – Andrew